-When you welcome your inquisitive new kitten into your home, she’ll probably take a little time to get used to her new surroundings.
-It’s best to let your kitten explore, and discover things in her own time.
+When you welcome your inquisitive new kitten into your home, they'll probably take a little time to get used to their new surroundings.
+It’s best to let your kitten explore, and discover things in their own time.
 Even so, there are still plenty of things you can do to help your kitten settle in.

 Decide which room your kitten will live in for the first few days.
 Make sure the room has a door or some other way of shielding your kitten from the hustle and bustle of daily life, including children and other pets.